Melty Philly Cheesesteak Sliders on Hawaiian Rolls

 So now that I have to rely on my own damn self for a good cheesesteak, I’ve tested lots of recipes to come up with my perfect sandwich situation.
 I used a few little tricks that I learned when I was in culinary school (like using a really good cast iron skillet!) and the result are these melty, savory sliders.

-And, if you’re looking for some more steak appetizers, make sure to try these beef Wellington bites, boursin and roast beef crostini, or blue cheese steak crostini!
+Also, if you’re looking for some more steak appetizers, make sure to try these beef Wellington bites, 5-ingredient boursin and roast beef crostini, or my favorite – blue cheese steak crostini!

 Provolone, American, or Cheez Whiz?